abcjs-music/obsidian-plugin-abcjs/README.md

 ## Maintenance & Contributions

+The plugin is maintained by the [abcjs-music](https://github.com/abcjs-music) organization of volunteers, including Til Blechschmidt, the original author.
-At the moment, I am not actively using Obsidian and thus do not invest much time into this plugin.
-However, it does work regardless and if have feedback do feel free to open an issue.
-Be aware though that I might not have the time available to invest into solving your particular request on short notice.
-If you know your way around code, please consider contributing a pull request!
-I will gladly review and merge it.
+If you have any feedback, please feel free to open an issue.
+If you know your way around source code, please consider making a pull request!
+All contributions are welcome.

+# Development

+Clone the repository, run `npm i` to install all the dependencies.
+`npm run build`, then copy main.js, manifest.json, and styles.css into your plugin directory (`.obsidian/plugins/<plugin-name>`)